rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-29.md

 the chillest newsletter about the chillest tech.
 [Previous: #28](/newsletters/rib-newsletter-28/).

-This month we've added a new "Security Advisories" section, summarizing all the Rust security advisories of the month from [RustSec], and [GitHub Advisories].
+This month we've added a "Security Advisories" section, summarizing all the Rust security advisories of the month from [RustSec], and [GitHub Advisories].
 Seeing them all in one place is revealing: lots of security-relevant bugs in crates used in, or created by, the blockchain industry.

 &nbsp;